 Motivational Enhancement Therapy (MET)

-Therapists utilize reflective listening, empathy, and feedback to amplify motivation for positive change.
+Therapists utilise reflective listening, empathy, and feedback to amplify motivation for positive change.
 This approach seeks to resolve ambivalence, strengthen commitment to change, and empower individuals to take meaningful steps toward recovery.
 By focusing on the person's unique values and aspirations, MET taps into internal sources of motivation, fostering a self-driven path toward sustained recovery from substance abuse.

 Dialectic Behavioral Therapy (DBT)